Judensau at the choir stalls of Cologne Cathedral: Symbolism

 The pig symbolises gluttony, vice or the devil in early Christian iconography.
 It was only disrespectfully associated with Jews in the 9th century.
 The caricature of Jews as pigs or Jews sucking at the teats or anus of a pig makes reference to the kashrut, according to which the consumption of pig products is prohibited.

 The historian Heribert Reiners described in 1909 the connection between the two motifs at the front.
 He interpreted that the Jews on the right hand side throw away the pork, which had been given to them by others, to look as if they were kosher.
-Their true immoderateness was shown in the scene on the left hand side, where they drink the milk of the pig.
-Bernhard von Tieschowitz explained the scenes in 1930, while he highlighted that they are controversely interpreted.
+Their true immoderateness was shown in the scene on the left hand side, where they drink the milk of the pig. :de:Bernhard von Tieschowitz explained the scenes in 1930, while he highlighted that they are controversely interpreted.
 He concluded that both of them showed the blood libel, an accusation that Jews kidnapped and murdered the children of Christians in order to use their blood as part of their religious rituals during Jewish holidays.

 The Israeli art historian Isaiah Shachar interprets the scene on the right hand side, as if the Jews throw away the pork meat and kidnap a Christian child to be eaten.
 It could be a depiction of the alleged ritual murder of Werner of Oberwesel, who was killed in 1287.
 Shachar sees all three scenes relating to each other as a representation of vice and gluttony.

 Virtue opposes vice on many occasions in the choir stalls.
 In this case we find directly opposite two reliefs with the Judgment of Solomon as a symbol for justice.
 The left panel shown the well-known story of splitting the baby.
 The one on the right hand side shows the less known motif of shooting the dead father.
 This motif stems from the time around 400 AD as an illustration of the honest distribution of property in the Talmud.
 For the Jews, the wise judge was a rabbi instead of the figure of Solomon.